apache/spark/docs/index.md

 storage systems.
 Because the HDFS protocol has changed in different versions of Hadoop, you must build Spark against the same version that your cluster uses.

 Spark is bundled with the [Simple Build Tool](http://www.scala-sbt.org) (SBT).

-To compile the code so Spark links to Hadoop 1.0.4 (default), from the top-level Spark directory run:
+To compile the code with SBT so Spark links to Hadoop 1.0.4 (default), from the top-level Spark directory run:

     $ sbt/sbt assembly